codecreate/cell-simulator/README.md

 1. Clone the repository
 2. Run yarn install from the root of the cloned repository
 3. Run 'yarn start' to launch the project in a browser
+4. nvmrc file specifies v14.17.3.
+If not using nvm please check the running version.

 <br>